What’s Up With All the New Glucagon Options? With Alissa Segal, PharmD

 Why is it important for people to have emergency glucagon on hand?

 It’s important for someone to have glucagon available if they are on medications such as insulin or they take medications called Sulfonylureas (a group of medicines used to treat type 2 diabetes), which cause the pancreas to actually push out more insulin.
-Because they then have insulin action in the body—either from giving themselves insulin or a pill—they then may have a low glucose level or a hypoglycemic episode.
+Because they then have insulin action in the body—either from giving themselves insulin or a pill—they then may have a low blood glucose level or a hypoglycemic episode.
 And sometimes our bodies don’t effectively respond to hypoglycemia.

 For example, patients with type 1 diabetes may have an impaired ability to release glucagon from the pancreas just like they may not be able to release insulin, or may not be able to produce insulin.
-So it’s important that they have glucagon, especially if their glucose levels get really low and they’re not able to consume carbohydrates to raise their glucose levels.
+So it’s important that they have glucagon, especially if their blood glucose levels get really low and they’re not able to consume carbohydrates to raise their blood glucose levels.

 I’ve had type 1 diabetes for 24 years.
 I know I typically have my glucagon shoved away in a drawer somewhere.
 Why is it important for those of us who have diabetes to make sure the people we’re spending time with also know how to use glucagon?